MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/overview.md

 - <a name="createBuildIssues">**Log task results as build issues:**</a> When enabled, warnings and errors emitted by the task are also logged as regular build warnings/errors.
 This makes them visible on the build summary page.
 If this option is disabled, warnings and errors are only displayed in the task summary section. **Note:** The option does **not** impact the task result.
 Even if it is disabled, the task will still fail when one of the policies is violated.
 This option is enabled by default.

   **YAML: createBuildIssues** - (Optional) Default is *true*.

+- <a name="addAttachment">**Add policy results attachment:**</a> When enabled, policy results are published as build attachment, so they can be displayed in the build summary.
+If this option is disabled, the *Extensions* tab in the build summary UI is not displayed.
+In addition, warning statistics will be disabled, since they are only visible through the build summary UI.
+In most cases, you should **not** disable this option. **Note:** The option does **not** impact the task result.
+Even if it is disabled, the task will still fail when one of the policies is violated.
+This option is enabled by default.

+  **YAML: addAttachment** - (Optional) Default is *true*.

 ### Task Variables
 In addition to parameters visible in the task UI there are a few variables you can set to affect the tasks behavior: